nils-mathieu/piscine-rust/STORY.md

 ## Module 03

 Cedric did not remember Keven being so...
 Stupid?
-But smart at the same time.
-When that did smartass grew such balls?
-Ced' opened his mouth to counter attack, but changed his mind and instead looked in front of hime.
+But smart at the same time. *When that did this smartass grew such balls?* Cedric wondered.
+He opened his mouth to counter attack, but changed his mind and instead looked in front of hime.
 He had to admit, being out there with someone was still better than being alone.
 The forest we not exactly known for being peaceful.
 It was surprising that nothing had happened since the two students started their getaway.

 Just as he thought that, Cedric felt something weird beneath his left feet.
 It was kinda sticky, but it was closer to jelly than to glue.